 Some tasks you may dislike but must still undertake:

 These may take much more of your time than they should, or they may seem endless and boring.

 You can’t do them or don’t have the right tools for them −either way, they’re a pain in YOUR neck!
 The tedious chores make your eyes roll back into your head and cause blood vessels to burst in frustration (or whatever else).

-Leave room for growth
+Leave room for growth.

 Something else worth mentioning

 Make sure not to overburden your virtual assistant with tasks!
-Asking them for instance to book travel reservations or schedule appointments is probably going overboard unless they’re specifically trained in those areas.
+Asking them to book travel reservations or schedule appointments is probably going overboard unless they’re specifically trained in those areas.
 Most VAs can run personal errands like picking up medicine at CVS.
 However, all virtual assistants aren’t necessarily experts at booking flights and hotels −if they were, they’d probably have their own business doing just that!

 It’s best to start by prioritizing the tasks that are easy for your virtual assistant to execute.
 From there, you can work up to more complicated or time-consuming tasks while leaving room for growth.